-The Fisheries Act is administered by the federal DFO and is one of the most important pieces of legislation for managing aquatic resources in Canada.
+The Fisheries Act is administered by the federal Department of Fisheries and Oceans and is one of the most important pieces of legislation for managing aquatic resources in Canada.
 The fish habitat provisions of this Act enable the federal government to protect marine and freshwater habitats supporting those species that sustain fisheries, namely fish, shellfish, crustaceans and marine mammals.